GluuFederation/flex/docs/install/vm-install/vm-requirements.md

     - SUSE Linux Enterprise Server (SLES) 16
     - openSUSE Leap 16
     - openSUSE Tumbleweed
-- RedHat Enterprise Linux (version: 9 and 10)
+- Red Hat Enterprise Linux (version: 9 and 10)

 !!!
 Note
     This document is intended exclusively for dev and staging environments.
 Use Flex [helm deployments](../helm-install/README.md) for production setups.
 You can consider referring to this [documentation](../helm-install/prerequisites/rancher.md) which utilizes Rancher and Helm deployments.